• Skip to primary navigation

 Long Pin for Soothing Garlic Chickpea Soup

-This soothing, comforting and healthy chickpea soup will warm you heart and fill your tummy!
+This soothing, comforting and healthy chickpea soup will warm your heart and fill your tummy!
 It’s a load of love flavored with lots of lime, cilantro and spiced up with chilli flakes.
+This authentic winter Turkish street food recipe you can’t miss!
+Simple as can be, yet as comforting as can be!
+It’s one of my favorite chickpea recipes!

 a spoon with Garlic Chickpea Soup being balanced over a white soup bowl